yimjia/Time-Series-Augmentation/README.md

 <br/><br/>

 For more information, please refer to the following:\
 Jia, Y., and Sasani, M. (2025).
-"Convolutional Variational Autoencoder for Northeast US Coastal Wind and Flood Hazard Data Augmentation", *Neural Computing and Applications*.
+"Convolutional Variational Autoencoder for Northeast US Coastal Wind and Flood Hazard Data Augmentation", *Neural Computing and Applications* (https://link.springer.com/article/10.1007/s00521-025-11085-w).
 <br/><br/>

 As **prerequisites**, users need to have basic knowledge of machine learning or deep learning and have access to run Python and MATLAB codes.